cdfoundation/foundation/CDF Awards Guidelines.md

 * Most Valuable Contributor
 * Security MVP

-## Nominations and Voting
+## Nominations

 The nominations for CDF Awards are done directly under corresponding issues created in cdfoundation/foundation repository.

+## Voting
-The voting will be done via a Google form.
-Members of the Outreach Committee, Technical Oversight Committee, and Ambassador Program vote to determine the winners of the 5 CDF awards listed above.
-Only 1 vote per company will be counted when tallying up the final vote to determine each of the award winners.
+The voting will be done via a Google Form.
+Members of the Outreach Committee, Technical Oversight Committee (including Project Representatives), and Governing Board vote to determine the winners of the 5 CDF awards: Continuous Enthusiast, Top CDF Ambassador, Top CDF Contributor, Top Doc(umenter) and Top CDF End User.
+The CDF Ambassadors are eligible to vote for the Top CDF Ambasasdor Award.
+Only 1 vote per company will be counted when tallying up the final results to determine each award winner.

+## Project Awards
 The projects are responsible for running their own award process.

 ## Eligibility